sidrez/MisterWhisper-ffmpeg-dshow-fallback/README.md

 To access the settings or view the history, simply right-click on the icon in the taskbar.

+You can update the whispercpp provided in MistterWhisper by replacing dlls and exe with the latest prebuilt binaries ( https://github.com/ggml-org/whisper.cpp/releases/latest ).
+It can resolve driver compatibilty issue (RTX 50x0 or newer cards).

 # Linux and macOS versions

 MisterWhisper requires a Java runtime to be installed (version 8 or newer) to use *MisterWhisper.jar*.